 A repurposed shipping container may seem like an unlikely place to find one of the island of Ireland’s great food experiences, but Pyke ‘N Pommes in Foyleview likes to do things differently.
 Located on the riverfront in the historic city of Derry~Londonderry this is casual food with a gourmet twist and a very local heart.
 Tacos, a legendary Wagyu burger, slow roasted pork and some of the freshest fish around – make no mistake, it’s a culinary gem.

 7. The English Market, Cork city

 With a history stretching back to 1788, the English Market goes way beyond your average food market.
-Located at the heart of the foodie city of Cork, this place serves up an explosion of tastes, a riot of colors, and time-honored foods that you won’t find anywhere else.
+Located at the heart of the foodie city of Cork, this place serves up an explosion of tastes, a riot of colours, and time-honoured foods that you won’t find anywhere else.
 There’s tripe (cow’s stomach) and drisheen (a type of blood pudding) at A O’Reilly & Sons, traditional spiced beef at Tom Durcan’s, and some of the finest smoked salmon in the world at Frank Hederman’s.
 After exploring, head upstairs for some traditional local dishes at the Farmgate Café, including tripe & onions, with drisheen; lamb’s liver and bacon; and, of course, sausage and mash!

 8. Cupán Tae, County Cork